Was Jesus Wise?

 good and wise, while man is evil and foolish.
 According to Christian theology,

 man is "fallen" and must be redeemed by God.
 Since Jesus Christ is

-man's redeemer and is one with a wise, perfect God, Jesus is theoretically
+man's redeemer and is one with a wise, perfect God, he is therefore also

 wise and perfect.
-But what about the old saw that "the proof is in the pudding"?
+But let's consider the old saw that "the proof is in the pudding."

 If Jesus is one with Yahweh/Jehovah, and agrees with his